fradleyjoedev/my-stay/README.md

 ## Build

-In the root directory run the following commands:
+In the root directory run the following commands in a command line of your choice:
 * npm install
 * npm start
 > Go to [localhost:8080](http://localhost:8080/) in your browser to run the site